revertinc/revert/README.md

 # Update this .env file with your own secrets

 # Then In the root directory run

+# When running for the first time to seed the database.
+docker-compose run db-seed

+# For subsequent runs
 docker-compose up -d

 ```

 The UI is now available at http://localhost:3000 and the backend is available at http://localhost:4001.